vibl/trash-prune/README.md

                                                       multipliers as you want, separating them with a space.
 Use `--` to end the list if you want to specify other options after this.

-Go wild with your shell aliases!
+Use shell aliases for shortcuts.
 For example:

  alias tp='trash-prune -kg 1'
 ```